SUSTAINABLE CRIMINAL JUSTICE SOLUTIONS EUROPE (SCJS)

 SCJS Europe Director- P67 Project Director

-Nicholas Apps is a Director of SCJS, responsible for Programme Management and the oversight of SCJS projects, amounting to more than £10m.
+Nicholas Apps is a Director within the SCJS grouping which includes SCJS UK, SCJS Europe and SCJS Asia.
+He is responsible for Programme Management, including the oversight of projects, amounting to more than £10m.
 Throughout his career, he has worked extensively across the globe in capacity building projects concerning law enforcement, criminality information exchange and Chemical, Biological, Radiological and Nuclear (CBRN) initiatives.
-Nicholas has current directorship of the coordination and implementation of the overall project activities delivered by SCJS within CBRN CoE P53, P54, P55, P61 and P67.
+Nicholas has current oversight of the coordination and implementation of the overall project activities delivered within CBRN CoE P54, P55, P61, P67 and P81.

 Nicholas also manages transnational projects, funded by the European Commission and HMG, while also dealing with the financial management of the non-profit organisation.
 He has significant strategic experience in bringing about organisational change.
 He has also successfully initiated and maintained strategic partnerships with numerous academic institutions and several EU Member State Authorities, NGO’s and international donor organisations.